edwinludik/PlaylistDownloader/README.md

 # PlaylistDownloader

-A simple and efficient CLI tool to download IPTV playlists (M3U8) and EPG information from Xtream Codes compatible servers.
+A **cross-platform CLI tool** built with **C# .NET** to interact with Xtream Codes-compatible IPTV servers.
+Download M3U8 playlists, EPG data, and retrieve account information — all from the command line.

 ## Features